shivannis/xandr-docs-public/xandr-docs/articles/invest/object-hierarchy.md

 ---
-title : Microsoft Invest - Object Hierarchy description : Learn about objects that you work with to buy media.
+title: Microsoft Invest - Object Hierarchy
+description: Learn about objects that you work with to buy media. ms.date: 10/28/2023
 ---